 He has played harpsichord continuo on Pitt’s Bach and Baroque series, and with the St. Vincent Camerata.
 He has been Chorus Director/Principal Keyboardist for the Undercroft Opera company.

 As a choir director and organist, Larson has served various churches in Baltimore and Pittsburgh.
-He is Director of Instrumental Music at the First Unitarian Church of Pittsburgh, and Accompanist for the Renaissance City Choirs.
+He is Organist and Choir Director for Beulah Presbyterian Church, and Accompanist for the Renaissance City Choir.